NguyenTrongPhuc552003/phucscareembedded/docs/intro.md

 # Welcome to Embedded Development

-Welcome to Phuc's comprehensive guide for computer architecture, Linux kernel development, Rust programming, and embedded Linux development!
+Welcome to Phuc's comprehensive guide for Linux kernel development, Rust programming, and embedded Linux development!
 This documentation covers everything you need to know about developing for embedded systems, with a focus on the Rock 5B+ development board.

 ## What You'll Learn

 This guide covers:

-### Computer Architecture

-- **Hardware Fundamentals**: Digital logic, combinational/sequential circuits, and computer organization
-- **ARM64 ISA**: Instruction set architecture, addressing modes, assembly programming, and SIMD/NEON
-- **Processor Design**: Pipelining, superscalar execution, branch prediction, and Cortex-A76/A55 microarchitecture
-- **System Architecture**: Memory hierarchy, cache optimization, multi-core systems, I/O, GPU/NPU, and performance tuning

 ### Linux Kernel Development